venkateshkuchangari/Maven-JPA-POC/README.md

-# Spring-boot-JPA-POC
+# Maven-JPA-POC
-Added JPA to java spring boot application to do CRUD operations.
+Added JPA to application to do CRUD operations.